- SUSTAINABLE INFRASTRUCTURE

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

-GIZ has been working in the Palestinian territories since the 1980s.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been operating in the Palestinian territories since the 1980s.
 Since May 2005 we have been working with the KfW Development Bank at the Deutsches Haus in Al-Bireh/Ramallah.
-In August 2011, an additional GIZ programme office was opened, from which the individual programmes are managed.
-We have another office in the Gaza Strip.
+There are also two GIZ programme offices managing individual programmes and a GIZ office in the Gaza Strip.

 The unresolved Israeli-Palestinian conflict is one of the main constraints to peace and sustainable development across the entire Middle East, but most particularly in the Palestinian territories.

 De facto and politically, the West Bank and the Gaza Strip are separate entities.
 Import and export restrictions and the geopolitical fragmentation of the Palestinian territories are an obstacle to the movement of goods and persons, and thus stand in the way of economic development.
-Internal uncertainties and the limited self-rule exercised by the Palestinian Authority make it difficult to build state institutions.
-Conflicts flare up regularly over the equitable distribution and use of water resources.
-The unregulated status of Palestinian refugees throughout the region is another major barrier to achieving peace.
+The difficult internal security situation and the limited powers of self-government available to the Palestinian territories make it difficult to build state institutions.
+The unregulated status of Palestinian refugees is another major barrier to achieving peace in the region as a whole.

-On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), we operate in four priority areas:
+On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ operates in three priority areas:

-- Economic reform, employment and the labour market
+- Sustainable economic development, vocational training and the labour market